SQLCipher is a standalone fork of the SQLite database library that adds 256 bit AES encryption of database files and other security features like:

-SQLCipher is maintained by Zetetic, LLC, the official site can be found here.
+SQLCipher is maintained by Zetetic, LLC, and additional information and documentation is available on the official SQLCipher site.

 - Fast performance with as little as 5-15% overhead for encryption on many operations